 What Type of Bankruptcy Do I Need?

 Between July 1, 2019 and June 30, 2020, over half a million people filed for different types of bankruptcy according to United States Courts.
-This number breaks down to 426,876 filings for Chapter 7, 232,228 filings for Chapter 13, and 777 filings for Chapter 11.
 Filing for bankruptcy is a tough decision, but it results in thousands of Americans being debt-free every year.
+Because of the unique legal protections it offers, we are staunch advocates for the power of bankruptcy to get consumers out of tough financial situations.
 If you’re considering bankruptcy, O’Bryan Law Offices wants to help.
 Call us today at 502-400-4020 for a free consultation.

 What Is Bankruptcy?